A Unified Framework for Innovation-based Stochastic and Deterministic Event Triggers: Introduction

-This work aims to unify the innovation-based deterministic and stochastic event triggering approaches in terms of trigger notion and design as well as to provide insights into suitable estimators.
+This work unifies the innovation-based deterministic and stochastic event triggering approaches in terms of trigger notion and design as well as it provides insights into suitable estimators.
+In particular, it is investigated under which conditions the more resource-efficient deterministic transmission policies can be combined safely with the simple stochastic estimator design to combine the advantages of both schemes.
 The contributions can be summarized as follows.
 Firstly, a generalized framework for stochastic triggers that embeds innovation-based deterministic triggers is proposed.
 It allows for better understanding of the connections between classical stochastic and deterministic event triggers and the derivation of design rules.
 Based on the new insights regarding the properties of different triggering policies, the consistency of the available stochastic event-based \ac{KF}~\cite{hanStochasticEventTriggeredSensor2015} with those triggering policies is investigated.
 Furthermore, an extension of the event-based particle filter~\cite{gasmiEventTriggeredStateEstimation2022} to stochastic policies is provided and improvements for the use with linear system models and deterministic policies are made.
-Eventually, different combinations of the triggering policies and the two estimators are evaluated regarding the estimates' \ac{MSE} and consistency in simulation studies.
+Finally, different combinations of the triggering policies and the two estimators are evaluated regarding the estimates' \ac{MSE} and consistency in simulation studies.